 Rick has been working in HIV and harm reduction services, policy and advocacy since the early 1990s, and is known for his leading work in the areas of HIV in prisons, prison needle/syringe programmes, human rights and the death penalty for drug offences.
 He started his career providing front-line HIV and harm reduction services for prisoners and ex-prisoners in Canada.
 He later served as Executive Director of the Irish Penal Reform Trust in Dublin, and acted as a technical assistance advisor on HIV in prisons for several UN agencies.

-His first book, 'Drug Control and Human Rights in International Law', will be published by Cambridge University Press in early 2016.
+His first book, 'Drug Control and Human Rights in International Law', was published by Cambridge University Press in 2017.